apache/spark/docs/sql-programming-guide.md

 <div data-lang="java"  markdown="1">

-When working with Hive one must construct a `JavaHiveContext`, which inherits from `JavaSQLContext`, and adds support for finding tables in in the MetaStore and writing queries using HiveQL.
+When working with Hive one must construct a `JavaHiveContext`, which inherits from `JavaSQLContext`, and adds support for finding tables in the MetaStore and writing queries using HiveQL.
 In addition to the `sql` method a `JavaHiveContext` also provides an `hql` methods, which allows queries to be expressed in HiveQL.